MicrosoftDocs/quantum-docs/articles/machines/full-state-simulator.md

 ## Seeding the simulator

 By default, the full state simulator uses a random number generator to simulate quantum randomness.
-For testing purposes, it is sometimes useful to have deterministic results.
+For testing purposes, it's sometimes useful to have deterministic results.
 In a C# program, you can accomplish this by providing a seed for the random number generator in the `QuantumSimulator` constructor via the `randomNumberGeneratorSeed` parameter.

 ```csharp
     using (var sim = new QuantumSimulator(randomNumberGeneratorSeed: 42))